Get insider tips on the best places to visit and ‘must do' activities from park ranger Elly Schultz.

 With granite headlands, sheltered bays, scenic off-shore islands and massive wind-sculpted sand dunes, this park truly is awe-inspiring.

 Want to see it for yourself?
-We’ve asked ranger Kyle Watters (above, right) for some tips for your next visit.
-Here’s what he had to say:
+We’ve asked ranger Elly Schultz for some tips for your next visit.
+Here’s what she had to say:

 Which campground is your favourite and why?

 My favourite campground in the park is Fisherman’s Point.
 It’s perched up on a headland overlooking the bay, and is a nice open campground where you can nestle yourself under a tree and enjoy the view.

 Sit back and relax and see if you can spot a pod of dolphins coming in to feed, or get moving and try to catch a fish off the beach.

 What’s Lincoln National Park’s best kept secret?

 There are many hidden beaches in Lincoln National Park that can only be reached by going for a walk or coming in by boat.

 My favourite hidden beach is Taylors Beach, which can be accessed by the Investigator walking trail.
 Park your car at Taylors Landing and the walk will take about 15 minutes.

 Keep an eye out for our nesting hooded plovers during summer as they also like the secluded beaches.